effeffe/qtiplot_docker/README.md

 And to start the docker image a second time, start the exited container, of which the name can be found as follows:
 `$ docker container ls --all`

-This should give back a name, which needs to be substituted to `$CONTAINER_NAME` in the QtiPlot.sh script in this repository.
+This should give back a name, which needs to be substituted to `CONTAINER_NAME` in the QtiPlot.sh script in this repository.
 Please, add execution permissions to the script on your system if not present.